-- Collaborated with East Windsor schools and FRC to offer parents, elementary and preschool students to a curbside summer reading program and a new online database, Tumble Book Library. - Library users borrowed over 29,059 items. - We welcomed over 1,900 children to 70 children's programs and have continued to offer Zoom children's programs several times a week. - Our 49 adult programs included movies, concerts, crafts, book clubs, and more, and now include Zoom book discussions. - We hosted over 800 people in 94 meetings and are holding some meetings for small socially distanced groups.
+- Collaborated with East Windsor schools and FRC to offer parents, elementary and preschool students to a curbside summer reading program and a new online database, Tumble Book Library. - The Library supported the Town Parks and Recreation Department by submitting a "Baa, Baa, black sheep" scarecrow for the 2019 October Scarecrow contest and displaying Parks and Rec publications. - Library users borrowed over 29,059 items. - We welcomed over 1,900 children to 70 children's programs and have continued to offer Zoom children's programs several times a week. - Our 49 adult programs included movies, concerts, crafts, book clubs, and more, and now include Zoom book discussions. - We hosted over 800 people in 94 meetings and are holding some meetings for small socially distanced groups.